mkl04/Semantic_Segmentation-Seismic_Images/README.md

 # DL_project
-Project about Semantic Facies for the course Deep Learning
+Project about Semantic Segmentation in Seismic Images (Facies) for the Deep Learning course